UnDiplomatic Wife

 Why is it called a tailor’s bunion?
 The deformity received its name centuries ago, when tailors sat cross-legged all day with the outside edge of their feet rubbing on the ground.
 This constant rubbing led to a painful bump at the base of the little toe.

-Last but not the least: The Hammertoe (every time I say this, I hear “Hammertime!
+Last but not least: The Hammertoe (every time I say this, I hear “Hammertime!
 Taa-naaa-nanah!” playing in my head).

 You can have one toe or all your toes affected by this.
 The name comes from the way the toe hits or hammers the floor with each step.
 Again it can be an inherited tendency.
 Or from years of wearing high heels, with your poor toes holding on for dear life to keep your feet from slipping down your steep, wedged sandals.
 It can also be from your toes getting scrunched up into the hammer position inside your fabulous pointy pumps.
-You’re toes become so used to such positions that they can no longer stretch back into their normal positions – they get stuck.
+Your toes become so used to such positions that they can no longer stretch back into their normal positions – they get stuck.

 Celebrity Hammer toes: